Social Media Best Practices: How to Serve Audience Interests

 When you say “marketing” in general you will get significantly less traffic per se.
 Most people do not like marketing and are not interested in it.
 They may mistake it for ads altogether.

 For business users marketing is already a way too broad category.
-You want to decide upfront which specif marketing category you are talking about.
+You want to decide upfront which specific marketing category you are talking about.

 Real Life Examples

-When the post is covering strictly SEO put it in there right from the start:
+When the post is covering strictly SEO decide whether you write for the micro-niche of SEO experts right from the start:

 SEO Techniques for Rocking the Holidays

-When you are after a larger audience, think marketers in general, small business owners or online shoppers categorize accordingly.
+When you are after a larger audience, think marketers in general, small business owners or online shoppers and create content accordingly.

 A post like “Why Twitter is So Important for Small Business” could fit in “small business” category, but may try to write for an even wider audience.
-Still: Not the biggest traffic here.
+It still ha snot the biggest traffic potential though as Twitter is not everybody’s cup of tea.

-Writing: Copyblogger posts fit here.
 Remember though, also people interested in writing books read it.
 Writing advice is not just about blogging then.
-You get a larger audience potentially.
+You get a larger audience potentially but make sure to deliver.

-You can use “search” when you write about search engine optimization for an audience of end users not just website owners or optimizers.
+You can describe “how to search” when you write about search engine optimization for an audience of end users not just website owners or optimizers.

 Here the audience is a little smaller than in “writing” and “marketing”, but there are more people interested in search than blogging e.g.